votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 Running clang-format on every commit can be a drag, as can changing the copyright in every header.
-Building artifacts locally from a Gitlab run also takes mutliple steps.
+Building artifacts locally from a Gitlab run also takes multiple steps.
 Fortunately, you will find small scripts in the `dev-tools repo <https://github.com/votca/dev-tools>`__, which can automate this.